nnovallll/Simple-text-analysis-using-R/README.md

 7. **Aspect-Based Sentiment Analysis**: Extract and analyze sentiments for different aspects.
 8. **Bigram Analysis**: Perform bigram analysis and visualize the bigram network.

-For detailed syntax and code, please refer to the [analysis.R](analysis.R) file in this repository.
+For detailed syntax and code, please refer to the [text-analysis.R](text-analysis.R) file in this repository.

 ## Results and Findings

-The detailed analysis and results are documented in the `analysis.R` script and visualizations provided in this repository.
+The detailed analysis and results are documented in the `text-analysis.R` script and visualizations provided in this repository.
 Key findings and insights are summarized in the final report.

 ## Contributing